bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 T:			Welcome to lesson A1.
  :
  :In the A series of lessons, we will be learning to touch-type on the Arensito :keyboard layout.
-I will introduce you to each letter on the keyboard, one at a :time.
-By the time you have completed this series, you will be able to type the :entire alphabet, the numbers, and most of the punctuation keys by touch.
+I will introduce you to each letter on the keyboard, one at :a time.
+By the time you have completed this series, you will be able to type :the entire alphabet, the numbers, and most of the punctuation keys by touch.
  :
  :If you have never taken any lessons in typing before, please be patient.
-Typing :is not difficult but it does take a lot of practice.
-Avoid the tendency to :look down at your fingers while typing.
-This is a very bad habit and is hard :to break later.
+ :Typing is not difficult but it does take a lot of practice.
+Avoid the :tendency to look down at your fingers while typing.
+This is a very bad habit :and is hard to break later.
 If you hit the wrong key, I will let you know.
-(But, I won't :tell anyone else, so don't worry about it.)
+ :(But, I won't tell anyone else, so don't worry about it.)
  :
  :If you have always used the hunt-and-peck method, you will have an even harder :time keeping yourself from looking.
 Don't be surprised if you find touch